 As with other award flights, these can only be booked over the phone.

-Hot Tip: If you’re staying in a hotel, you might want to use a hotel credit card like the Starwood Preferred Guest® Credit Card from American Express or Hilton HHonors™ Card from American Express.
-You’ll get elite status benefits and earn additional points for your stays!
+Hot Tip: If you’re staying in a hotel, you might want to use a hotel credit card like the Marriott Bonvoy Boundless™ Credit Card or Hilton Honors American Express Surpass® Card.
+You’ll get Gold elite status benefits and earn additional points for your stays!

-You’ll find a similar situation applies to long-haul awards between New Zealand and the United States.
-In theory, a flight between Auckland and Los Angeles or San Francisco costs 80,000 Flying Club miles in economy and 125,000 miles in business class.
+A nonstop, round-trip flight between Auckland (AKL) and Los Angeles (LAX) or San Francisco (SFO) costs 80,000 Flying Club points in economy and 125,000 points in business class.

 For those still interested in trying out the airline, awards between New Zealand and Asia tend to be more available for booking through partners.
-Per the Flying Club chart, these round-trip flights can be booked for 60,000 miles in economy and 80,000 miles in business class.
+Per the Flying Club chart, these round-trip flights can be booked for 60,000 points in economy and 80,000 points in business class.

-6. Travel Within Australia on Virgin Australia (Starting at 15,000 Miles)
+8. Travel Within Australia on Virgin Australia (From 15,000 Points)

-Redeeming Flying Club miles on domestic Virgin Australia routes can be a good option if cash flights are expensive.
+Redeeming Flying Club points on domestic Virgin Australia routes can be a good option if cash flights are expensive.

-Redemption rates vary depending on the city pairs, from 15,000-40,000 Flying Club miles based on a round-trip booking.
-For example, Perth to Cocos Islands comes to 20,000 miles, and Sydney to Cairns costs 40,000 miles.
+Redemption rates vary depending on the distance flown.
+For example, round-trip economy tickets less than 400 points will cost 16,000 Virgin Atlantic points.
+For example, Perth (PER) to Cocos Islands (CCK) comes to 40,000 points, and Hobert (HBA) to Brisbane (BNE) costs 30,000 points.
 Fuel surcharges do not apply to domestic tickets.

 Passengers can book one-way award flights for half the price of a round-trip award, meaning it’s possible to combine a few one-way awards for a tour of Australia.

-7. Travel Within African Continent on South African Airways (Starting at 20,000 Miles)
+9. Travel Within Africa Continent on South African Airways (From 20,000 Points)

-Flying Club provides rather lucrative options for award travel within South Africa as well as between South Africa and the following African destinations:
+Flying Club provides rather lucrative options for award travel within South Africa, as well as between South Africa and the following Southern Africa destinations:

 Beira, Mozambique; Blantyre, Malawi; Bulawayo, Zimbabwe; Gaborone, Botswana; Harare, Zimbabwe; Lilongwe, Malawi; Livingstone, Zambia; Lusaka, Zambia; Maputo, Mozambique; Maseru, Lesotho; Matsapha, Swaziland; Ndola, Zambia; Victoria Falls, Zimbabwe; Walvis Bay, Namibia; and Windhoek, Namibia.

-Round-trip economy tickets on these routes come to 20,000 miles, and business class tickets are 30,000 miles.
+Round-trip economy tickets on these routes come to 20,000 points, and business class tickets are 30,000 points.

-A slightly higher cost of redemption applies to award flights booked between South Africa and the following destinations:
+A slightly higher cost of redemption applies to award flights booked between South Africa and the following Central and Northern African destinations:

 Abidjan, Cote d’Ivoire; Dakar, Senegal; Dar es Salaam, Tanzania; Entebbe, Uganda; Kinshasa, Democratic Republic of the Congo; Lagos, Nigeria; Luanda, Angola; Mauritius; Nairobi, Kenya; Accra, Ghana; Pointe-Noire, Congo; Cotonou, Benin; Brazzaville, Congo; and Douala, Cameroon.

-Round-trip tickets on these routes would be 40,000 miles for economy, and business class tickets come to 50,000 miles.
+Round-trip tickets on these routes would be 40,000 points for economy, and business class tickets come to 50,000 points.

 Open-jaws are allowed, but the point of origin and return must be the same.
-A maximum of 4 legs are allowed.
+A maximum of 4 legs is allowed.

 Hot Tip: When you’re flying multiple legs and you need to check your bag, the chances of it getting lost increase.
-You can minimize that risk by getting baggage insurance from a card like the Chase Sapphire Preferred® Card or Premier Rewards Gold Card from American Express!
+You can minimize that risk by getting baggage insurance from a card like the Chase Sapphire Preferred®.

-Flying Club offers an interesting opportunity to redeem miles for ANA-operated flights.
-The award chart shows the same redemption level — 15,000 miles— for all round-trip intra-Japan flights in economy class, no matter the distance.
+Flying Club offers an interesting opportunity to redeem points for ANA-operated flights.
+The award chart shows the same redemption level — 15,000 points — for all round-trip intra-Japan flights in economy class, no matter the distance.

 Neither business class nor first class redemptions are available, and these redemptions can only be made by phone.

-Flights from the West Coast to Hawaii and back require 40,000 Flying Club miles in economy and 80,000 miles in first class.
-East Coast cities cost a bit more at 80,000 Flying Club miles in economy and 130,000 miles in first class.
+Flights from the West Coast to Hawaii and back require 40,000 Flying Club points in economy and 80,000 points in first class.
+East Coast cities cost a bit more at 80,000 Flying Club points in economy and 130,000 points in first class.

 This redemption clearly benefits those located on the West Coast!

-In comparison, it is possible to book cheaper awards to Hawaii using British Airways Avios or Air France/KLM Flying Blue miles for 25,000 and 30,000 miles, respectively, provided there’s availability on American Airlines or Delta Air Lines.
+In comparison, it is possible to book cheaper awards to Hawaii using British Airways Avios or Air France/KLM Flying Blue points for 25,000 and 30,000 points, respectively, provided there’s availability on American Airlines or Delta Air Lines.